tyronyiu/Uni/GLO375/2019-02-04-The_Size_of_the_Public_sector.md

 To reach the highest level of consumers’ utility, the indifference curve and the production possibilities schedule must be tangent (point E).
-At any other point, such E’, consumer utility is lower than E.
+At any other point, such E’, consumer utility is lower than E. Thus, in a competitive market, suppliers provide what consumers want.
+Producers are trying to produce at the highest possible *Isoquant*, where as Consumers pursue the highest possible *indifference curve*.